pgm-2425-itexploration/syllabus/posts/discover-whats-new-in-dot-net-9.md

 dotnet run
 ```

 The server is started on the URL provided.
 In the terminal, information is shown and here you can see on which URL the server is listening on.
-In this example it is ‘http://localhost:5063’.
+In this example it is ‘localhost’.

 ```bash
 info: Microsoft.Hosting.Lifetime[14]